cstham/react-cards/README.md

 ```
 docker images
 ```
 5. Use the following command to run the docker image at port 4100:

 ```
 docker run --name my-react-app -p 4100:3000 -d custom/tyrell:1.0
 ```

-6. You should be able to view the webpage at http://localhost:4100.
-Alternatively, you can view a live demo over at https://tyrell-47488.web.app/.
+6. You should be able to view the webpage at http://localhost:4100 after running the aforementioned command.

-Alternatively,
+7. Alternatively, you can view a live demo at https://tyrell-47488.web.app/.

 ## Source code explanation